 - Physical, occupational, speech, and other health-related services

 - Complex case management for children with high medical or behavioral health needs

 For a child enrolled in the STAR Health program, DFPS staff, caregivers and medical consenters can get information and help with finding a provider, scheduling an appointment, or getting services by:

 - Calling STAR Health Member Services at 1-866-912-6283.

 - Using the STAR Health website at www.fostercaretx.com.

-The medical consenter for a child in the program should present the child's STAR Health ID Card, Medicaid Card, or DFPS Medical consent Form 2085-B at the time of the appointment.
+The medical consenter for a child in the program should present the child's STAR Health ID Card, his or her Texas Benefits Medicaid Card, or DFPS Designation of Medical consenter Form 2085-B at the time of the appointment.
 The Star Health provider or medical consenter may contact STAR Health Member Services if they have questions about the child's eligibility for STAR Health services.

-Let a DFPS well-being specialists know if you have any issues or concerns about STAR Health.
+Caseworkers should let the DFPS well-being specialist know of any issues or concerns about STAR Health.